Server-Side Tracking for Agencies: The 2026 Guide

 Why This Matters for Agencies Specifically

-When conversions don’t get tracked:
+When conversions don’t get tracked, everything downstream breaks.

 Server-Side Tracking Explained (Without the Jargon)